-Peak Demand Per Person
+Peak Demand Per Person in Multifamily Buildings

-To estimate the peak hot water demand per person, the sizing tool provides a few options.
+The sizing tool provides several options to estimate the peak hot water demand per person when sizing for a multifamily building.
 First, the tool provides estimates for V{gpdpp} from 2015 ASHRAE HVAC Applications handbook pages 50.15 - 50.16.
-These options are ASHRAE Low at 20 gallons per day per person (gpdpp) at 120°F and ASHRAE Medium at 49 gpdpp at 120°F. The ASHRAE Medium number is likely an overestimate of any modern multifamily building due to the outdated data used.
-To provide a modern6 estimate, we evaluated hot water usage in three market-rate multi-family buildings with low flow fixtures in Seattle, WA, to determine peak hot water usage.
+These options are ASHRAE Low at 20 gallons per day per person (gpdpp) at 120°F and ASHRAE Medium at 49 gpdpp at 120°F. Due to the outdated data, the ASHRAE Medium number is likely an overestimate of any modern multifamily building.

+To provide a modern8 estimate, Ecotope evaluated hot water usage in three market-rate multi-family buildings with low-flow fixtures in Seattle, WA.
 From a design perspective, one building stands out from the others as having higher hot water use and a higher peaking load.
-The 118-unit building is in a family-oriented neighborhood, while the others are in more night-life oriented neighborhoods.
+The 118-unit building is in a family-oriented neighborhood, while the others are in more night-life-oriented neighborhoods.
 Data for the building was collected between January 2014 and November 2018.

-To find the design peak hot water use we use the 98th percentile of daily hot water demand, the empirical cumulative density function is given in Figure 3, which evaluates to 25 gpdpp7.
+The studies used the 98th percentile of daily hot water demand to find the design peak hot water use.
+The empirical cumulative density function (ECDF) is given in Figure 3, which evaluates to 25 gpdpp9.